 1 small red onion, cut into thin half moons (about 2/3 cup)

 Flour tortillas, warmed

-To prepare the slaw, toss the cabbage with the salt.
+1. To prepare the slaw: toss the cabbage with the kosher salt.
 Place in a colander.
 Locate a bowl that will fit nicely into the colander, fill it with water, and set it on top of the cabbage.
 Set this in the sink.
 The weight of the bowl of water will help force water from the cabbage, concentrating its flavor.

-Lightly press the grated apple to drain any excess liquid.
-In a large bowl, mix the apple with the mustard seeds, cilantro, apple cider vinegar, and olive oil.
+2. Lightly press the grated apple to drain any excess liquid.
+In a large bowl, mix the apple with the mustard seeds, cilantro, apple cider vinegar and 2 tablespoons olive oil.
 Give the cabbage a squeeze with those fancy kitchen tools of yours called “hands.”
 Rinse the salt off the cabbage and squeeze again, getting all the liquid out.
 Combine the cabbage with the rest of the slaw ingredients and season to taste with salt.
 Set aside.

 3. To prepare the tequila-lime marinade: combine lime juice and zest, tequila, salt, jalepenos, red onion and 2 tablespoons olive oil in a small bowl.

 4. To prepare the halibut: place it in a large pan.
 Pour the marinade over the fillet(s) and set aside for 20 minutes.

 5. In a grill pan or sauté pan over high heat, add the vegetable oil.
 Add the halibut, reserving the marinade, and cook until the fish is browned on one side, about 3 to 4 minutes.